Ambipolar diffusion and the mass-to-flux ratio in a turbulent collapsing cloud: Results

 \subsection{The spatial structure and time evolution of the neutral-ion drift velocity}

-In Fig.~\ref{Slices} we present $\rm{H_2}$ number density slices through the computational cube perpendicular to the $y$ (left column), $x$ (middle column), and $z$ (right column) directions, respectively.
-In the upper row we present our results for one free-fall time (hereinafter $t_{ff}$), and in the bottom row we show our results at the end of our simulation, corresponding to 1.44 $t_{ff}$.
+In Fig.~\ref{Slices} we present $\rm{H_2}$ number density slices through the computational cube perpendicular to the $y$ (upper row), $x$ (middle row), and $z$ (bottom row) directions, respectively.
+In the left column we present our results for one free-fall time (hereinafter $t_{ff}$), and in the right column we show our results at the end of our simulation, corresponding to 1.44 $t_{ff}$.
 Slices are taken at the location of the maximum density.
 The overplotted cyan lines show the morphology of the magnetic field for each slice and the blue contours mark the 30, 50, 70, and 90 \% of the maximum density in this specific slice (dotted, dashed, dash-dotted, and solid lines, respectively).
 The velocity field of the neutrals is shown with the red-yellow arrows and respective colormaps, and the neutral-ion drift velocity is shown with the cyan-fuchsia arrows.